josh-collinsworth/joco-sveltekit/src/routes/blog/posts/a-new-headless-site-with-gridsome.md

 If that's, uh, _headful_ WordPress (see what I mean?
 It's a bad term), then _headless_ separates the admin and the front-end, leaving WordPress to handle the back-end content creation and site administration, while freeing the front-end presentation to be handled elsewhere, independently.

-<Callout>Headless separates the admin and the front-end, leaving WordPress to handle the back-end content creation and site administration, while freeing the front-end to be handled elsewhere, independently.</Callout>
+<Callout>Headless separates the admin and the front-end, leaving WordPress to handle the back-end content creation and site administration, while freeing the front-end to be handled elsewhere,&nbsp;independently.</Callout>

 So a headless WordPress site will still use the WP backend as usual for all the content management, post creation, data storage, etc. From the admin side of the site, nothing changes, which is probably good news for your clients, as well as anyone who just wants to be able to keep using the admin interface they're already accustomed to.

 But instead of having the site’s theme display your pages, posts, etc., a headless site can use virtually anything, thanks to the WordPress REST API.

-<Callout class="former-highlight">But instead of having the site’s theme display your pages, posts, etc., a headless site can use virtually anything, thanks to the WordPress REST API.</Callout>

 If you aren't particularly familiar with the world of modern front-end development outside WordPress, you might not immediately see the advantages, but there are several to be had.
 Not being locked into PHP as your templating language means you're instead able to use powerful, modern frameworks like [Vue](http://vuejs.org), [Svelte](https://svelte.dev/), [Eleventy](https://www.11ty.dev/), or—in the case of this site—[Gridsome](http://gridsome.org), with all the goodies that come along.

+<Callout class="former-highlight">But instead of having the site’s theme display your pages, posts, etc., a headless site can use virtually anything, thanks to the WordPress REST&nbsp;API.</Callout>

 This goes hand-in-hand with **Jamstack**, and is actually a decent example of it.
 The JAM stands for JavaScript, API and Markup—though it's more of a loose description of _typical_ features of a site rather than a literal definition or group of technologies, so don't get too hung up on those three things.
 Jamstack sites always use JavaScript in some fashion, but they don't all use APIs, necessarily.